abilandz/PH8124/Lecture_7/Lecture_7.md

 sleep 10s & sleep 20s & sleep 30s &
 ```

-With the above syntax, we have three instances of **sleep** command running in parallel in the background.
+With the above syntax, we have three instances of **sleep** command running in parallel in the background, started one after another.
+Note that when we use ```&``` to send some command input to the background, it is not necessary to terminate that command input with ```;```.
 Analogously, we can start off any other three commands to run in parallel in the background.

 Next, we will see how a process can be handled programmatically either via its _Process ID (PID)_ or its _Job Number_.